 People love the familiar Gmail interface, but using Gmail with your own custom domain isn’t free, and resorting to email@example.com isn’t very professional.
 Luckily, there is a way to have it all.

 However, I do recommend just signing up for G Suite instead.
 There's a 14 day free trial, and it's much simpler and more reliable than the hack described in this post.
-G Suite’s only $5/mo after the trial so it's really worth the expense.
+After the trial, it’s just $5/mo so it's really worth the expense.
 Also, you can get a coupon code for 20% off your first year by completing this form:

 Basically, you’ll just forward all the mail from firstname.lastname@example.org to a Gmail account, and change a setting so outgoing mail says email@example.com too.
 That’s it!
 So let’s jump right in.